Reemaa828/Linux_11_5/M1_S3/PROCESS_MANAGEMENT_DETAILS.md

 **a foreground (with stuff visible on the surface, like the shell prompt) and a background (with hidden stuff below the surface).**

-This message is part of a shell feature called ==job control==.
-With this message, the shell is telling us that we have started job number 1 ([1]) and that it has PID  4483
+This message is part of a shell feature called job control.
+With this message, the shell is telling us that we have started job number 1  and that it has PID  4483

 ![Pasted image 20240520035849](https://github.com/Reemaa828/Linux_11_5/assets/112731236/0d8e2e0d-a332-4e09-bd65-d7328b042238)